 Rent roll – Rent roll is simply a record of information about the property.
 Typically a rent roll will include the amount of rent collected monthly, names of the tenants, and when their leases expire.

 Tenant turnover – This is when a tenant inevitably vacates your property, and you have to get the property ready for the next tenant.
-Tenant turnover can be one of your biggest expenses, here’s how to handle it properly.
+Tenant turnover can be one of your biggest expenses.

 NOI – NOI stands for net operating income.
 This is calculated by simply subtracting your operating expenses from your gross rental income.